yifan-hou/universal_manipulation_interface/notes.md

 saved on disk.
 It is one folder saved from zarr.

 ### `Dataset class`
-Initialize: load the zarr dataset, save into a replaybuffer (optionally create a cache)
+__init__: load the zarr dataset, save into a replaybuffer (optionally create a cache)
+sampler: read one entry from dataset.
+Uses horizon to decide how many timesteps to read
 get_item: read one entry, convert it to a format consistent to the `shape_meta`
+get_normalizer: read all data, exam each key and compute normalizer for it

+### Workspace
+Instantiate Dataset.
+It uses hydra, so the arguments to __init__ come from config (task.dataset)